-- 1. Each block within the cutting authority must contain at least 35% red and grey attack Lodgepole pine net merchantable volume of all coniferous species.
-The net volume is the post-reduction cruise volume compiled to the interior standard merchantability specifications. - 2.
-Cutting authorities must: - achieve a 12.0% sampling error objective at 2 SE using measure and count plots, or
+1. Each cutblock within the cutting authority must contain at least 35% red and grey attack Lodgepole pine net merchantable volume of all coniferous species.
+The net volume is the post-reduction cruise volume compiled to the interior standard merchantability specifications.

-- the sampling error will be waived as per the scale based standards specified in section 2.3.1(1) or (2). - 3.
-Cutting authorities that do not meet the MPB standards must meet the standards in section 2.3.2 to be a cruise based cutting authority.
+- 2. Cutting authorities must: - a. achieve a 12.0% sampling error objective at 2 SE using measure and count plots, or - b. the sampling error requirements will be waived as per the scale based standards specified in Section 2.3.1). - 3.
+Cutting authorities that do not meet the MPB standards must meet the standards in Section 2.3.2 to be a cruise based cutting authority.

-2.3.4 General Cruise Based Cutting Authorities - Coast Only
+2.3.4.
+General Cruise Based Cutting Authorities - Coast Only